2019-Spring-CSC-386/p00-project-1-scott-pagan-jacob-and-logan/README.md

 # Instructions

 1. Set your alarm for when you want it to go off.
-2. When the alarm goes off, shake the sensor until the alarm stops.
+2. Wait for the Alarm
+3. ?????
+4. Profit
+5. Once the alarm starts going off it will not turn off until the minimum amount of shakes.
+6. Shake the tilt switch (viciously) until the minimum number of shakes has been met.

 # Errors and Constraints

 You have to set the time and date in the code, or else the time is a little off in the serial monitor.
+The system can slightly be cheesed by holding the Tilt Switch down instead of shaking it.

 # Reflection